Lievi77/HotelDatabaseProject/README.md

 -AccountID is a foreign key on user, host and guest tables.

--Created the user_info, host and guest Table (adding constraints shortly)
+-Created the user_info, host and guest Table (added constraints).